icub-tech-iit/documentation/docs/icub_operating_systems/icubos/user-env.md

 esac
 ```

-The reason why the `.bashrc_iCub` needs to be added at the beginning of `~/.bashrc` is that file must be loaded every time a bash session is started, no matter if the session is interactive or not (this is required when we want to start our programs remotely), and the line of code after `# If not running interactively, don't do anything` make the `~/.bashrc` file exit it executed in a non-interactive shell.
+The reason why the `.bashrc_iCub` needs to be added at the beginning of `~/.bashrc` is that file must be loaded every time a bash session is started, no matter if the session is interactive or not (this is required when we want to start our programs remotely), and the line of code after `# If not running interactively, don't do anything` make the `~/.bashrc` file exit if executed in a non-interactive shell.

 ## Required configuration